Heartache-Doctor/Heartache-Doctor.github.io/content/_index.md

       # Need a custom icon?
       # Add an SVG image to the `assets/media/icons/` folder and reference it in the `icon` field below
       buttons:
-        - text: Rethinking Client Knowledge for Heterogeneous Federated Learning: A Representation Entanglement Perspective
+        - text: Rethinking Client Knowledge for Heterogeneous Federated Learning
           icon: brands/arxiv
           url:
       buttons: